saoirse-defi/milestone2-vanilla/README.md

 ##### Physics Engine Choices

-Originally I had chosen to create this application using the PixiJS library but after seeking advice from my mentor, he stated that using vanilla JavaScript would be a better as a learning exercise.
+Originally I had chosen to create this application using a purpose built JavaScript library (ie. PixiJS).
+Although after seeking advice from my mentor, he advised me that using vanilla JavaScript would be a better option as a learning exercise.
 Looking back on this decision, I believe it was a great choice.
 It has allowed me to better study the intricacies of the JavaScript call stack & the HTML5 Canvas.

 ##### Hit box (Hit marker) Detection